MikeLister/basemap-builder/README.md

 To check which types are present in a layer use `get-types.js` - adjust the `inputFile` value to read the right file.
 To run it run `node get-types.js` in the terminal.

 ## 7. Add tippecanoe minzoom and maxzoom properties to each feature
-`batch-add-zooms.js` will add minzoom and maxzoom properties to a each feature, consistent with the [tippecanoe GeoJSON extension](https://github.com/felt/tippecanoe?tab=readme-ov-file#geojson-extension).
+`batch-add-zooms.js` will add minzoom and maxzoom properties to each feature, consistent with the [tippecanoe GeoJSON extension](https://github.com/felt/tippecanoe?tab=readme-ov-file#geojson-extension).
 To run it run `node batch-add-zooms.js` in the terminal.
 This will output a new folder of GeoJSON files with the tippecanoe objects added.

 ## 8. Use tippecanoe to convert that directory into a .mbtiles file
 From the terminal run: